kesa-edna-adhiambo/Data-Assignment/README.md

 # Data-Assignment
-It contains  stack files and tuple files with their descriptions.
+It contains  stack files, tuple files, and queue files with their descriptions.

 ## Stacks
 This refers to a container in which insertion and deletion can be made from one end known as the top of the stack.